Welcome to Kindergarten

 Kindergarten Nuts and Bolts

-School Hours: 7:50-1:50 daily (Kindergarten dismissal is 1:45).
-School instruction starts on time.
-Make sure you child arrives to the school yard on time.
+School instruction starts on time, so make sure your child arrives to the school yard on time.
 Children are supervised on the yard after 7:30 am.
 Children should go to the cafeteria on rainy days and their teacher will get the children from the cafeteria and walk them to class.
 If your child comes late, they must go to the office and get a late slip before entering the classroom, so please try not to be late as it is very disruptive to the class.

-Messages and Conferences: Your child’s teacher can be contacted before school in the classroom before 7:30 or after school hours.
-The school phone number is: 415-750-8483.
+Messages and Conferences: The school phone number is: 415-750-8483.
 You may leave a message in the office or email your child’s teacher.
 We have regularly scheduled parent conferences, once in the fall and another in the spring.
+Please check your email for updates from your child's teacher.

+Meals: Free breakfast and lunch are available at school for all students.
 Students may choose to bring a healthy snack and lunch from home.
-Please make sure both your child’s snack and lunchbox are clearly marked, as your child will be putting the snack into a class snack bin for recess and the lunchbox into a lunch bin for lunch time.
+Please make sure both your child’s snack and lunchbox are clearly labelled.
 The San Francisco Unified District has a healthy food policy.
-Please provide only sugar-free healthy foods for your child (fresh fruit, vegetables).
-No Lunchables, Capri Sun drinks, sodas, cookies, candy, gum, Cheetos or chips please.
+Please provide healthy foods for your child.
+No sodas, cookies, candy, gum, or chips please.
 Help your child develop healthy eating habits at an early age in order to grow into a healthy adult!

-It is expected that you have fully toilet trained your child before s/he enters kindergarten.
+It is expected that you have fully toilet trained your child before they enter kindergarten.
 If your child does have an accident, you will be called to come and get your child from school.
 This is a school policy.

 Backpacks: Make sure the backpack is large enough to hold a folder and a few books.
 Please label your child’s backpack.
 Empty your child’s backpack EVERY day.
 Please do not have your child bring any “toys” to school, unless it is an assignment.
-We will have a class guessing game on Fridays, starting in mid-September when you child will be able to bring in an item starting with the letter of the week.
-If you find toys or items in your child’s backpack that are not his/hers, please send them back the next day so that they may be returned properly.
+If you find toys or items in your child’s backpack that are not theirs, please send them back the next day so that they may be returned properly.

 Progress reports: Performance reports are sent home in November, February and June.
 Informal testing is done throughout the year to monitor your child’s progress and help guide teaching.
 Parent teacher conferences are held in November and February.

-Travel: Any absences that are not due to your child’s illness or a death in the family are considered “unexcused” by the school district.
+Absences that are not due to your child’s illness, medical appointments, or a death in the family are considered “unexcused” by the school district.
 Parents will receive a truancy report from the district for 3 or more unexcused absences.
+Please email your teacher and the school at firstname.lastname@example.org to notify us of an excused absence.

 Illness: If your child is ill, please email the teacher or call the office.
-If your child is ill 5 or more days, a doctor’s note is required by the office upon returning to school.
+If your child is ill for 3 or more days, a doctor’s note is required by the office upon returning to school.

 Welcome to Lafayette Elementary!